thesheepcat/K-indexer/API_TECHNICAL_SPECIFICATIONS.md

 **Implementation Details:**
 - Counts all mentions of the user in `k_mentions` table across content types: 'post', 'reply', and 'vote'
+- Counts quotes of the user's content from `k_contents` table (content_type = 'quote')
 - When `after` cursor is provided, only counts notifications after that cursor position (using compound cursor format `timestamp_id`)
 - Excludes notifications from blocked users (checks `k_blocks` table)
+- Quotes are counted separately from mentions to avoid double-counting
 - Returns simple integer count for efficient UI updates

 ### 11. Get Notifications
-Fetch paginated notifications for a user including posts, replies, and votes mentioning them:
+Fetch paginated notifications for a user including posts, replies, votes mentioning them, and quotes of their content:

 ```bash
 # Get first page of notifications (latest 10)